 Why benchmark on LLMs

-Because your prospects now ask a model their questions before they ever open Google.
+Because your prospects now ask a model their questions before opening Google.
 If ChatGPT recommends three competitors and never your brand, you lose the sale before you were even in the race.
-The competitive LLM benchmark measures exactly that gap.
+The LLM competitive benchmark measures exactly that gap.

 The logic differs from classic SEO.
 In traditional search, you track your position on a query.
 In generative search, there is no results page: the model synthesizes an answer and cites a few brands.
-The right metric is therefore no longer rank, but share of citations: across all the prompts in your market, how many answers mention you, and how many mention each competitor.
+So the right metric is no longer rank, but share of citations: across all the prompts in your market, how many answers mention you, and how many mention each competitor.

 This distinction is both measurable and strategic.
-The signals that trigger an AI citation are not the ones that determine your Google ranking.
+The signals that trigger an AI citation are not the ones that drive Google rankings.
 Ahrefs' analysis of 200,000 domains (Dec.
 2025) shows that off-site brand mentions correlate more strongly with AI citations (YouTube 0.737, Reddit, Wikipedia) than Domain Rating (0.266).
-You can dominate SEO and remain invisible in ChatGPT.
-The overlap is small: only 11% of domains are cited by both ChatGPT and AI Overviews.
+You can dominate SEO and stay invisible in ChatGPT.
+The overlap is low: only 11% of domains are cited by both ChatGPT and AI Overviews.

-Before measuring, clarify the scope: your market, your three to five direct competitors, and the questions a buyer asks.
-This is the foundation of a structured GEO agency approach, where every figure feeds a decision.
+Before measuring, clarify the scope: your market, your three to five direct competitors, and the questions a buyer is asking.
+This is the foundation of a structured GEO agency approach, where every number feeds a decision rather than a gut feeling.

 Building the prompt list

-Structure the list around the buying journey, in three families.
-This breakdown avoids the classic bias of testing only branded queries, where you always win.
+Structure the list along the buying journey, in three families.
+This split avoids the classic bias of testing only branded queries, where you always win and learn nothing.

 The three prompt families